 Life jacket laws vary from state to state.
-In North Carolina, you are required to carry one Type I, II or III life jacket, of the appropriate size, for each person on board.
+According to North Carolina’s life jacket laws, you are required to carry one Type I, II or III life jacket, of the appropriate size, for each person on board.
 Life jackets must be in good condition, and readily available on all recreational vessels.
 This includes motorized boats, as well a human-powered canoes, kayaks, rowboats.
 There are some exemptions for sailboards, racing shells, rowing skulls, racing canoes and racing kayaks.

 In addition all boats that are 16 ft. in length or greater, must have one readily accessible Type IV, Coast Guard-approved personal flotation device (PFD) on board.

 In North Carolina, boat passengers 13 years of age and under are required to wear a Coast Guard-approved life jacket when underway on any boat, unless they are in an enclosed cabin or below deck.
 ‘Underway’ does not include when the boat is anchored or tied to shore.